akash-potdar7/hello-world/README.md

 # hello-world
-A hello world on git hub..
+A hello world README.md file on git hub..